Coverage in Test Case Design

 4.2 Specify Your Criteria

 A glance at how we can use Coverage Profiles on a simple Model, but also to make sure that we're getting highly efficient tests.
-Coverage and Coverage Profiles inside Test Modeller are a really important way of being able to make sure that we are testing all the Scenarios that we want to, whilst ensuring that those combinations are correct and sensible.
+Coverage and Coverage Profiles inside Quality Modeller are a really important way of being able to make sure that we are testing all the Scenarios that we want to, whilst ensuring that those combinations are correct and sensible.

 Okay.
 We've modelled out a straightforward inventory, model here, that's got a few Scenarios in it.
 So, you can see that we've got a series of products that are part of our inventory.
 Depending on the stock level of those products, we'll then declare the amount of discount that is potentially available.
 If we've got a high amount of that stock, our discount will be less.